FintechAI

 Most fintech dashboards follow a predictable pattern: navigation on the left, content in the center, maybe a sidebar for details.
 I proposed something different.

-I designed the platform around a three-column layout: a collapsible navigation on the left, WiMA (the AI conversational agent) in the center, and a live dashboard with real-time data on the right.
+I designed the platform around a three-column layout: a collapsible navigation on the left, WiMA (the AI conversational agent) in the center, and a live dashboard with real-time portfolio data on the right.

 After I left, the team evolved the layout based on real-world usage data.
 The dashboard moved to the center as the primary view, and WiMA shifted to a contextual panel on the right.
 The navigation structure, data hierarchy, and design system I built all remained intact — the foundation was designed with flexibility in mind.